Cutting carbs? Consider erythritol, a sugar alcohol also known as a polyol.

 Truvia's sugar blend is on the lower end of the cost scale for erythritol baking blends.
 Swerve and others can cost much more.
 It's important to remember, however, that you often won't as much of these blends unless they measure cup-for-cup like sugar.

 Polyols have different relationship with moisture than sugar does.
-Some are used to help retain moisture, but erythritol does not dissolve as easily and will not necessarily absorb water easily.
+Some may help retain moisture, but erythritol does not dissolve as easily and will not necessarily absorb water easily.

 However, erythritol will not lose sweetness when heated or when combined with an acid like lemon juice.
 This is a useful quality when making jams or perhaps, lemon bars.

-The brownies make a great ice cream sundae base!
+The brownies are delicious a great ice cream sundae base!
 You can use sugar-free ice cream, but be careful not to eat so much sugar alcohol that your gut starts complaining!

 Carb-conscious Brownies Cockaigne